Types of Azure Monitor alerts

 - A single resource, such as a VM.
 See this article for supported resource types.

 - Multiple resources of the same type in the same Azure region, such as a resource group.

 When you create an alert rule for a single resource, you can apply multiple conditions.
 For example, you could create an alert rule to monitor an Azure virtual machine and alert when both "Percentage CPU is higher than 90%" and "Queue length is over 300 items".
 When an alert rule has multiple conditions, the alert fires when all the conditions in the alert rule are true and is resolved when at least one of the conditions is no longer true for three consecutive checks.

 Narrow the target using Dimensions

-Dimensions are name-value pairs that contain additional data about the metric value.
+Dimensions are name-value pairs that contain more data about the metric value.
 Using dimensions allows you to filter the metrics and monitor specific time-series, instead of monitoring the aggregate of all the dimensional values.
 For example, the Transactions metric of a storage account can have an API name dimension that contains the name of the API called by each transaction (for example, GetBlob, DeleteBlob, PutPage).
-You can choose to have an alert fired when there is a high number of transactions in any API name (which is the aggregated data), or you can use dimensions to further break it down to alert only when the number of transactions is high for specific API names.
+You can choose to have an alert fired when there's a high number of transactions in any API name (which is the aggregated data), or you can use dimensions to further break it down to alert only when the number of transactions is high for specific API names.
 If you use more than one dimension, the metric alert rule can monitor multiple dimension values from different dimensions of a metric.
 The alert rule separately monitors all the dimensions value combinations.
 See this article for detailed instructions on using dimensions in metric alert rules.